-LONG BEACH, Calif.–The Long Beach Accelerator ™ (LBA), a program to support early stage startups with seed funding, key relationships and mentorship, recently began accepting applications for its first startup cohort, expected to begin virtually in February 2021.
+LONG BEACH, Calif.–(BUSINESS WIRE)–The Long Beach Accelerator ™ (LBA), a program to support early stage startups with seed funding, key relationships and mentorship, recently began accepting applications for its first startup cohort, expected to begin virtually in February 2021.
 At the helm of the operation is the Accelerator’s new Executive Director, Andrea White-Kjoss, who brings longstanding experience as a senior executive, serial entrepreneur, advisor, board member and startup mentor to the organization.

 The Long Beach Accelerator facilitates a unique partnership between public-private-academic entities, including the City of Long Beach, California State University Long Beach and Sunstone Management.
 The startup companies accepted into the LBA cohort will benefit from a four-month program.
 The first three months will consist of weekly workshops and mentorship in preparation for the final month, when the startups will be tasked with implementing plans and preparing for a demo day when they can secure additional funding and partnerships.